erikagtierrez/multiple-media-picker/README.md

 #### Feel free to ask(or request) me anything about it, just create an issue!

 # Usage
-Include easily in your project adding the decendency to your build.gradle file.
+Include easily in your project adding the dependency to your build.gradle file.

 ```gradle
 dependencies {